 CREDIT UNION SYSTEMS AND FACILITIES USE POLICY.

 Off-Site Physical Security.
 At alternative worksites, reasonable precautions should be taken to protect Credit Union hardware, software, and member information from theft, damage, and misuse.
 The Credit Union maintains the right to conduct inspections of telecommuter offices with one or more days advance notice.
-All employees who keep member information at their homes to do Credit Union work must have furniture, which can be locked, for the proper storage of this information.
+All employees who keep member information at their homes to do Credit Union work must have furniture that can be locked for the proper storage of this information.
 Telecommuter employees will have adequate means to communicate with Credit Union response personnel in the event of security incidents.

 Off-Site Systems.
 Computer systems provided by the Credit Union may not be modified in any way without the knowledge and authorization of the [[4120-9.97]].
 Similarly, employees may not bring their home computers into the office to process member information without prior approval from the [[4120-9.97]].
-Employees in the possession of portable, laptop, notebook, palmtop, and other transportable computers containing member information must not leave these computers unattended at any time.
+Employees in possession of portable, laptop, notebook, palmtop, and other transportable computers containing member information must not leave these computers unattended at any time.

 Removable Storage Media.
 Whenever member information is written to a removable media, the storage media must be marked.
 When not in use, this media must be locked in a safe, furniture, or a similarly secured location.
 Member information stored on removable storage media will be encrypted.